lanyavik/FML_hw2_svm/README.md

    output(optional)> "C.6d_trainerror.png" "C.6d_testerror.png"

-Preprocessed datasets and the plots are also provided for your reference.
+Preprocessed datasets are also provided for your reference.